- Proclaiming Christ from the Old Testament

 - Biblical Spirituality

 Spirituality and spiritual formation are popular terms today in both the secular and Christian world.
 Thousands of pages have been written about experiencing God, hearing his voice, and achieving union with God.
 There has been a revival of sorts of Christian mysticism, and in this session its theological and historical roots and fruits will be surveyed.
 In place of the popular methods of spiritual formation, which are often influenced by mysticism, an alternative of evangelical spirituality will be proposed.This session will examine what the Bible prescribes as sufficient spiritual disciplines for godliness.
 It will also argue for the primary role of Bible meditation and prayer in spiritual formation.
 Many helpful and practical suggestions will be given for how to meditate, memorize, read, and enjoy the presence of God in the Word.

 Being unable to distinguish between God’s Law and the Gospel message drove Martin Luther to anguish over his sins.
 He fervently studied the Scriptures and discovered the doctrines of God’s grace.
 Today, many of us are faced with this same confusion.
 In the workshop entitled “Distinguishing Between Law & Gospel,” an understanding of rightly dividing the Word of truth will be demonstrated.

 - Evangelism & Discipleship in an Asian Context

-As we consider our local mission field in which we are living.
-We should consider the mindset of those we are reaching out to in Evangelism and Discipleship.
+As we consider our local mission field in which we are living, we should consider the mindset of those we are reaching out to in both Evangelism and Discipleship.
 In this workshop we will be looking at various cultural differences and be discussing how we can overcome these challenges when we do Evangelism and Discipleship in the local context with a reformed heart for Christ.

 - Orality and Biblical Preaching